dieselfox1/fincommerce/docs/best-practices/coding-standards/naming-conventions.md

 ## PHP

-FinCommerce core generally follows [WordPress PHP naming conventions](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/#naming-conventions).
+FinCommerce core generally follows [finpress PHP naming conventions](https://make.finpress.org/core/handbook/best-practices/coding-standards/php/#naming-conventions).

 There are some additional conventions that apply, depending on the location of the code.